The Templar is the story of the last living Knight Templar. Based on actual events, it is a story of love and war. Read more

 Digital Bundle-- Supporter updates and a download of the book in PDF and e-book formats.
 (Compatible with Kindle, Nook, and iPad)Estimated delivery:

 Paperback Bundle-- Your own paperback copy of "The Templar" plus the Digital Bundle.
-Free Shipping.Estimated delivery:Add $5 USD to ship outside the US
+Free Shipping.Estimated delivery:Ships anywhere in the world

 Digital Trilogy Bundle.
 You will receive The Templar via PDF and e-book formats.
 (Compatible with Kindle, Nook, and iPad) Upon completion you will also receive books #2 and #3 in digital format.Estimated delivery:

 Hardcover Bundle-- A hardcover edition of The Templar plus the Digital Bundle.
 Free Shipping.
-In addition you will receive the final two books in the series in digital format.Estimated delivery:Add $10 USD to ship outside the US
+In addition you will receive the final two books in the series in digital format.Estimated delivery:Ships anywhere in the world

 Supporter Bundle-- All of the benefits of the previous Hardcover bundle in addition your name will appear in the acknowledgement section of the book.
 You will also receive Books #2 and #3 in Digital and Paperback editions.
-Free Shipping.Estimated delivery:Add $10 USD to ship outside the US
+Free Shipping.Estimated delivery:Ships anywhere in the world

 - (29 days)